gabri32/frontinedan/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Component structure for layout:

+If it's a single component, only the `children` property goes in the component declarations within `app-routes.ts`.

+However, if it's a component with sub-routes, it needs to have a parent component with a `routes` declaration containing the children routes.
+This `routes` configuration is then imported into `app-routes.ts` with its sub-routes.